alanwsmith/netlify-nextjs-next-auth-v3-test/README.md

-# Nextjs NextAuth V3 Layout Example
+# Nextjs NextAuth V3 Layout Props Example

 This is a basic exapmle showing how to use a Layout wrapper component with NextAuth V3